-If a country disagrees with the actions of another country they are trading with the offended country can place sanctions on the other country to persuade them to change.
+If a country disagrees with the actions of another country that they are trading with the offended country can place sanctions on the other country to persuade them to change.

 A sanction is the act of economically punishing another nation.
 Rather than going to war, nations use sanctions as a nonviolent way of punishing other nations.

 Before declaring war, majority of all nations place a series of sanctions.
-War is always the final solution is the sanctions are ineffective of the desired outcome.
+War is always the final solution only if the sanctions are do not produce desired outcome.